 Most of the furnishings date from the Victorian restoration, although some rare C15th poppyhead pews survive.
 The Gothic Revival interior contrasts with the medieval exterior of this beautiful Grade I listed building.

 The church is associated with St Thomas à Becket, with a fragment of mid C14th stained glass believed to depict the saint, with right hand raised in blessing, wearing a brown robe under a white chasuble decorated with golden flowers.

 At least three species of bat, serotines, brown long-eared bats and Myotis sp, have been recorded in the church, with urine staining and droppings scattered throughout the nave and chancel.

-The church is working with the Bats in Churches project to trial cleaning solutions, in particular to improve the appearance of the historic wooden pews by reducing urine staining.
+The church worked with the Bats in Churches project to trial cleaning solutions, in particular to improve the appearance of the historic wooden pews by reducing urine staining.

 In July 2023, the church held a pew waxing day with church volunteers, a member of the DAC, and project team members and supporters.
 All the wooden pews and other wood items were cleaned and protected with a specialist heritage wax.